Posts Tagged ‘ history ’

 Every student and teacher knows of The Cat in the Hat, but its uses in Psychology classes may not be as well known.
 The main characters of the children, the Cat, and the fish each display different characteristics of Freud’s personality components of id, ego, and superego.
 Teachers can use the Narrative Procedure organizer to chart the examples of each appearance of id, ego, and superego throughout the story.
 Another method would be to use the Plot Diagram to chart the action of the story as it relates to Freud’s theory.

 These cartoons and stories are not just for Social Studies class.
 The skills that Seuss instills and reinforces travel across curricula, and can be used to meet Common Core Standards.
 Check out Top Ten Ways to Teach the Common Core ELA Standards for more ways to integrate a great resource like Seuss.
 However you utilize Dr. Seuss in your Social Studies classroom, it’s clear he will be having an impact on children’s education long after their days of bedtime stories are over.

-On January 27, 2022, the world observes Holocaust Remembrance Day to remember the millions of Jewish people and other minorities who were systematically persecuted and murdered by Nazi Germany.
+On January 27 each year, the world observes Holocaust Remembrance Day to remember the millions of Jewish people and other minorities who were systematically persecuted and murdered by Nazi Germany.
 Learn how to teach this dark (but important to know) period of history to kids.

 What was the Holocaust?

 Auschwitz-Birkenau, Buchenwald, Treblinka: these and the names of the other Nazi concentration, labor, and extermination camps raise the spectre of a living hell of hopelessness, human degradation, and gripping fear.
 The Holocaust was an unprecedented, systematic, and total genocide perpetrated by Nazi Germany and its collaborators, with the goal of completely wiping out the Jews and other “undesirable” minorities.